nathancarter/weblurch/doc/plan.md

 ## Arrows among groups

 Update the way groups are drawn as follows.
- * Draw a light background for the group over which the mouse pointer is hovering, at all times, even when the cursor is not in it, and when its bubble is not drawn.
  * Just as `drawGroups` respects `group.type.color` and `group.type.tagContents`, it should also respect `group.type.connections`, which will return an array of links (triples)